|5.01.17||Repository Corticotropin Injection|

 Repository corticotropin injection (H.P.
 Acthar® gel, Questcor Pharmaceuticals, Union City, CA) is a purified, sterile preparation of the natural form of adrenocorticotropic hormone (ACTH) in gelatin to provide a prolonged release after intramuscular or subcutaneous injection.
 ACTH is produced and secreted by the pituitary gland; H.P.
 Acthar gel uses ACTH obtained from porcine pituitaries.
 ACTH works by stimulating the adrenal cortex to produce cortisol, corticosterone, and a number of other hormones.

 H.P.
 Acthar gel was approved by the U.S. Food and Drug Administration (FDA) in 1952, before there was a requirement that companies provide clinical evidence of efficacy.
-The product label states that Acthar gel is indicted for a number of conditions, as follow:
+The product label states that Acthar gel is indicated for a number of conditions, as follows:

 According to the prescribing information (i.e. product label), repository corticotropin injection may be used in the treatment of the following conditions (1):